-Figure 21: Merging two sorted decks of cards into one sorted deck
+Figure 21: Merging two sorted decks of cards into one sorted deck typedef std::vector<int>::iterator Vit; // PRE: [begin, end) is a valid range

 Here is how merge-sort can be realized in C++, assuming that we have a function merge that performs the above operation of merging two sorted sequences into a single sorted sequence.
 Again, we are sorting a vector.